next-generation-cartographers/next-generation-cartographers.github.io/src/data/events/icc-2025/what-is-our-narrative.md

 ### Additional information

-Registration via ICC 2025 website is required.
+Registration via the ICC 2025 website is required.
+You can also register for the workshop only if you are not attending the conference.
+The event is open to the public.